OpenVoxProject/.github/profile/README.md

 ## Welcome to the OpenPhoenix community 👋

 Like the mythical bird, OpenPhoenix has risen from the ashes of what used to be Open Source Puppet.
-This name is a nod to the Core Puppet team, codenamed *Phoenix* which kept the dream alive for many years with little to no support.
+This name is a nod to the Core Puppet team, codenamed *Phoenix*, which kept the dream alive for many years with little to no support.
 We are still in the process of forming and architecting our governance, so follow this space!